folio-org/docs/content/en/docs/Access/Circulation log/circ_log.md

 * **Paid partially.** Include fees/fines that were partially paid.
 * **Refunded fully.** Include fees/fines that were fully refunded.
 * **Refunded partially.** Include fees/fines that were partially refunded.
 Note: Partial refunds are not implemented at this time.
 Only automated (full) refunds appear in the Circulation Log.
-* **Staff information only information added.** Include fees/fines that had staff information added to them.
+* **Staff information only added.** Include fees/fines that had staff information added to them.
 * **Transferred fully.** Include fees/fines that were fully transferred from the user to another account.
 * **Transferred partially.** Include fees/fines that were partially transferred from the user to another account.
 * **Waived fully.** Include fees/fines that were fully waived.